Simmer Supply OFF

 STEP FIVE: Trigger Transformer Test (Generation 1,2 and 3)

-In newer generations of lasers, the "Simmer OFF" message often does not refer to the lamp or any other component discussed in this article.
-In these generations, if any component fails that could compromise the lamp, the software shuts off the Simmer Supply to prevent the lamp from turning on.
+In newer laser generations, the "Simmer OFF" message often does not refer to the lamp or any other component discussed in this article.
+In these generations, if any component that could compromise the lamp fails, the software shuts off the Simmer Supply to prevent the lamp from turning on.
 The message "Simmer OFF" will be displayed on the screen.
+In this case, please get in touch with Customer Service for further assistance.